 Health kick: This is a hybrid.
 It has 50% more lycopene than other varieties, an antioxidant that is supposed to help with cancer.
 Great in salads and cooking.

 Jetstar: Superior, very pleasant taste.
 Firm, meaty fruits full of cracks.
-Not recommended for canning.
+Not recommend

 Legend: Introduced at Oregon State University.
 Nice blend of sugar and acid.